dariocravero/developing-a-redux-edge-basic-renderer/rendering.md

 }, 250);
 ```

+Here's the output with the unnecessary re-renders flagged in green:

+[basic-output-repeated.jpg]

+Hopefully that example, despite its simplicity, can illustrate the re-rendering problem.
-In order to do so we'll need to keep track of data changes in order to determine whether we should
+In order to render the bare minimum we'll need to keep track of data changes to determine whether
-render or not.
+we should render or not.
 Our render function seems like a great candidate for it since it already takes care
-of getting the data and rendering it.
-Let's refactor it then!
+of getting the data and showing it.
+Let's refactor it to meet our needs then:

 ```javascript
 // keep track of the previous text, i.e., the text that was rendered on the last run